Employment in Australia

 Join UNHCR and make a difference

-Vacancies at UNHCR Regional Representation in Canberra
+Vacancies at the UNHCR Multi-Country Representation in Canberra

-Internships at UNHCR Regional Representation in Canberra
+Internships at the UNHCR Multi-Country Representation in Canberra

-Applicants must be in their final year of an undergraduate degree at a minimum and should demonstrate a strong background in international relations, policy and legal research.
-Applicants should also have experience or demonstrated interest in refugee, human rights and humanitarian law.
-Applicants coming from Pacific Island countries and/or with demonstrated experience in the context and policy framework in the Pacific region will have a competitive preference in the selection process.
+Applicants must be recent graduates or have completed at least two years of undergraduate studies in the legal field and have experience and/or a demonstrated interest in asylum and refugee protection or human rights.
+Applicants coming from Pacific Island countries and/or with demonstrated experience in the context of policy framework in the Pacific region, will have a competitive preference in the selection process.

 Records and Information Management

-Applicants must be in their final year of an undergraduate degree at a minimum and undertaken records management and archival administration or related courses.
+Applicants must be in their final year of an undergraduate degree at a minimum and have undertaken records management and archival administration or related courses.